Bosco Grande nature reserve: Fauna

 The animal component of the reserve is particularly rich and interesting.
 There are numerous species of birds that nest in the foliage of the trees and in the bushes of the reserve, among these are: tawny owls, eurasian blackcaps, little owls, eurasian sparrow hawks, woodpeckers, common kingfisher, Cetti's warblers, pheasants, mallards, common moorhens and many others.
 There are several species of mammals that populate the park, including: brown long-eared bats, edible dormice, squirrels, hares, badgers, foxes, weasels and wild boars.

 Flora

-The reserve, together with the complex of the other lowland forests of the Ticino Valley, represents one of the very rare examples of forest vegetation of the Po Valley with characteristics of good naturalness, of very low anthropic disturbance and represents the faithful testimony of an ancient naturalistic botanical heritage.
+The reserve, together with the complex of the other lowland forests of the Ticino Valley, represents one of the very rare examples of forest vegetation of the Po Valley, of very low anthropic disturbance and represents the faithful testimony of an ancient naturalistic botanical heritage.
 The maximum height of the tallest trees is around 30/35 meters.
 The most common species are English oaks, elms, hornbeams and black poplars, while in the more humid areas there are silver poplars, common alders and white willows.
 A non-native essence is also fairly widespread: Robinia pseudoacacia.
 The shrub layer is also very rich, which offers nourishment and shelter to many animals, in fact there are hazelnuts, common hawthorns and elderberries, while the grassy layer is characterized by the presence, among other essences, of anemones, dog's tooth violets, horsetails, lesser periwinkles and wood violets.